DataDog/documentation/content/en/containers/troubleshooting/admission-controller.md

 You can use a "Port Range" as long as this covers the `8000` port and required "Source" Security Group.
 If you have multiple Managed Node Groups with distinct Security Groups in each, ensure this inbound connectivity is added to each.

-Within EKS you can additionally turn on the [EKS Control Plane Logging for the “API server”][7].
+Within EKS you can additionally turn on the [EKS Control Plane Logging for the "API server"][7].

 Once this is enabled delete one of your pods to re-trigger a request through the Admission Controller.
 If the request fails from the networking perspective you should see logs in your AWS CloudWatch log group and log stream(s) for this cluster like: